 We’ve arrived at the time of the year when athletes are wrapping up their summer seasons and looking forward to the next steps in their training and competition calendars.
 For the vast majority of coached athletes, these are great conversations about victories, personal bests, and great personal achievements.
 But there are also some tough conversations about DNFs, mid-pack finishes, and goals unreached.
 When I talk with self-coached athletes there are a lot more of the latter than the former.
-So, if you’ve reached Labor Day Weekend with less-than-stellar results for the summer, here are some likely reasons and some proven solutions.
+So, if you have had less-than-stellar results for the summer, here are some likely reasons and some proven solutions.

 You did an endurance workout on the weekend, a sprint workout on Tuesday, a climbing workout on Wednesday, and a group ride or run on Thursday.
 But sometimes you jumped into the Tuesday group ride and just skipped the climbing workout altogether.
 The basics of periodization say you have to focus on something, ANYTHING, in order to overload the system and stimulate an adaptation.
 When you were a beginner, just riding or running did the trick, but now you have to focus your efforts on accumulating training time at specific workloads.
 Once you have moderate to advanced fitness, focused and repeated efforts are the only way to achieve the overload necessary.